szczyglis-dev/py-gpt/README.md

 ## Adding custom LLM providers

 Handling LLMs with Langchain is implemented through separated wrappers.
 This allows for the addition of support for any provider and model available via Langchain.
-All built-in wrappers for the models and its providers are placed in the `llm` directory.
+All built-in wrappers for the models and its providers are placed in the `pygpt_net.provider.llm` namespace.

 These wrappers are loaded into the application during startup using `launcher.add_llm()` method: